gigasamkharadze/tbc-django/readme.md

 # Django Project

 - ## Custom User
 The First step is to create a custom user model.
-We will create a new app called `custom_user` and create a custom user model in it.
+We will create a new app called `custom_user` and create a custom user model that extends the `AbstractUser` model.

 We will also create a custom user manager for our custom user model.

 ```python
 class CustomUser(AbstractUser):